 This is found in grass-fed meat, wild caught fish, free range chicken, organic pastured eggs.

 Omega 3 fats prevent inflammation, which as previously mentioned, can cause sunburn.
 Plus, it helps with the redness and any aging effects caused the sun.
-My family actually takes a daily dose of Fermented Cod Liver Oil to protect against sunburns and any inflammatory disease, but when we are going to be out in the sun for an extended period of time, we double up on that dose for an extra anti-inflammatory boost.
+My family enjoys a daily dose of Omega 3 from butter, wild and pastured, organic animal products as well as an Omega 3 supplement.
+This helps to protect against sunburns and any inflammatory disease, but when we are going to be out in the sun for an extended period of time, we double up on that dose for an extra anti-inflammatory boost.

 2. Phyto-Nutrients (antioxidants)